LynnVKerckhove/graphPub/docs/README.md

-Assessment 2 Knowledge Graphs
+Assignment 2 Knowledge Graphs
+url:https://lynnvkerckhove.github.io/graphPub/#me <!--- not useable as a file title :) --->

 lynnvankerckhove@L043-CUL-2022 ~ % curl -I https://lynnvkerckhove.github.io/graphPub/#me
 HTTP/2 200
 server: GitHub.com
-content-type: text/html; charset=utf-8 <!--- disadvantage of this system: content html, only hidden RDF --->
+content-type: text/html; charset=utf-8 <!--- disadvantage of this system: content html, only hidden RDF.
+The Github server doesn't offer the Turtle direct through content negotiation, so it is actually not dereferenceable --->
 permissions-policy: interest-cohort=()
 last-modified: Thu, 06 Mar 2025 20:53:23 GMT
 access-control-allow-origin: * <!--- but CORS is good on Github: allows all --->
 strict-transport-security: max-age=31556952
 etag: "67ca0b43-3a2"
 expires: Thu, 06 Mar 2025 21:09:40 GMT
-cache-control: max-age=600 <!--- caching based on expiration --->
+cache-control: max-age=600 <!--- caching based on expiration, this is probably a static file thus could be higher, there is also an etag with which clients could see if there is a new version --->
 x-proxy-cache: MISS
 x-github-request-id: 75D4:394A50:649F73:655DCF:67CA0CBA
 accept-ranges: bytes